GabrielMontenegro/quic-negotiate-pnp/README.md

-# QUIC Negotiation for Packet Number Protection
+# QUIC Negotiation for Header Protection

 This is the working area for the individual Internet-Draft, "QUIC Negotiation for Header Protection".